-Our water source is a surface supply from the Neuse River.
-We also have an alternate water supply, the Little River, which was not used in 2022.
+The water that is used by this system is source water that is taken from the Neuse River.
+We also have an alternate water supply, the Little River, which was not used in 2023.
 The North Carolina Department of Environmental Quality (DEQ), Public Water Supply Section (PWS), Source Water Assessment Program (SWAP) conducted assessments for all drinking water sources across North Carolina.
 The purpose of the assessments was to determine the susceptibility of each drinking water source (well or surface water intake) to Potential Contaminant Sources (PCSs).
 The results of the assessment are available in SWAP Assessment Reports that include maps, background information and a relative susceptibility rating of Higher, Moderate or Lower.